The flowers of a Bird of Paradise stay true to their name and resemble a bird. They are exotic, unique, and a treat for the eyes.

-To witness the beautiful flowers, you must fulfill certain conditions and wait for the plant to mature until it can produce flowers.
+To witness the beautiful flowers, you must fulfill certain conditions and wait for the plant to mature (at least three to four years).

-In addition, the Bird of Paradise can bloom indoors with enough sunlight, a warm temperature (60 and 85 degrees Fahrenheit), and proper fertilization.
+They can readily bloom indoors with enough sunlight, a warm temperature (60 and 85°F), and proper fertilization.

 Bird of Paradise Flower Overview

-Many people are clouded by whether the Bird of Paradise are Orchids.
+Many people are clouded by whether the Bird of Paradise is an Orchid.
 Well, they are not, as the flower structure is entirely different.